AAFC-Bioinfo-AAC/template-repository/README.md

 ## Credits

-> 👉 *REQUIRED: Provide acknowledgements to contributors and collaborators.
-Use a [CREDITS.md](CREDITS.md) to provide a detailed list of individual contributions, keeping the README concise and bilingual.
-Where applicable, use of AI-Generated content may be declared.*
+> 👉 *REQUIRED: Acknowledge all contributors and collaborators, and disclose any use of AI-generated content where applicable.
+If a detailed breakdown of individual contributions is needed, use a [CREDITS.md](CREDITS.md) file to keep the README concise.*

-This project was developed by the **ABCC core team**.
+This template was developed by the **ABCC project team**.
 For a list of individual contributions, see [CREDITS.md](CREDITS.md) file.

 The following files were adapted from the [Template for Government of Canada open source code repositories](https://github.com/canada-ca/template-gabarit): `CODE_OF_CONDUCT.md`, `CONTRIBUTING.md` and `SECURITY.md`.